ross-spencer/gocfl/docs/NNNN-ro-crate.md

 To allow the use of ro-crate for various purposes, the ro-crate metadata extension makes sure, that ro-crate-metadata.json is available and can be used for further processing.

+TODO: The existence of ro-crate-metadata.json overrides the existence of an existing info.json path.

 ## Parameters

 ### Summary